slythx/bufferoverflow/vulnserver/README.md

 ````

 >**Q: What does this code do?** \
->A: These bad chars are hex value from 01 to FF and we append this to our shell code. \
+>A: These bad chars are hex value from **01 to FF** and we append this to our shell code. \
     We don't want to include bad characters in our shell code because it will cause trouble and it will cause our shell code not to work.

 3. Re-run **IMD** and **vulnserver**, attach and run then run this python script.

 4. On **IMD registers**, right click on the **ESP** value (00FEF9C8 for example) > click **Follow in Dump**.

 5. On the **Address/Hex dump** section.
-Find the hex value that is not in the correct order (01 to FF).
+Find the hex value that is not in the correct order (**01 to FF**).

->Note that there is no bad characters found in our exercise.
-However, this is a example of bad characters.
+>Note that there is no bad character found in our exercise.
+However, this is an example of bad characters.

 ![address_hexdump_sample](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/img/address_hexdump_sample.png)